backstage/backstage/plugins/azure-devops-backend/README.md

 ## Setup

-The following sections will help you get the Azure DevOps Backend plugin setup and running
+The following sections will help you get the Azure DevOps Backend plugin setup and running.

 ### Configuration